A Traumatic Brain Injury Lawyer Can Help You Deal With Devastating Aftermath

 - Changes in equilibrium such that walking becomes unsteady

-When these symptoms appear a day or two after an accident, they are likely the sign of a traumatic brain injury.
+When these symptoms appear a day or two after an accident, they are likely a sign of a traumatic brain injury.
 It is important to seek immediate medical attention and allow a medical professional to diagnose a traumatic brain injury.
 Once that diagnosis has been made, the next step is to seek compensation from the negligent party.

 Traumatic brain injury cases require specialized attention.
 Making certain not to overlook symptoms is the first step toward maximizing recovery and damages.

-Immediate and Long-Term Effects of Traumatic Brain Injuries
+Immediate And Long-Term Effects Of Traumatic Brain Injuries

-The immediate effects of traumatic brain injuries include loss of consciousness, short term forgetfulness or confusion, and disorientation such that the victim is unable to remember his or her name or the date.
+The immediate effects of traumatic brain injuries include loss of consciousness, short-term forgetfulness or confusion, and disorientation such that the victim is unable to remember his or her name or the date.
 In the long term, traumatic brain injuries result in paralysis, changes in speech pattern and ability, slipping into a coma, and loss of mental functioning such that the victim is unable to return to their normal life.
-When treatment is sought right away, injured persons lower the risk of suffering from longer term disabilities.
+When treatment is sought right away, injured persons lower the risk of suffering from longer-term disabilities.
 However, when left untreated, the symptoms of traumatic brain injuries can lead to the need for a lifetime of care.
 When symptoms are present after an accident, it is critical to let a doctor know the circumstances of the injury so a proper medical diagnosis can be made and a treatment plan implemented.

-Establishing Liability for Traumatic Brain Injuries
+Establishing Liability For Traumatic Brain Injuries

-Car accidents, slip and falls at work, and even participation in sports can cause traumatic brain injuries.
+Car accidents, slip-and-falls at work, and even participation in sports can cause traumatic brain injuries.
 Any time an accident is caused by the action, or inaction, of another person or entity, that person or entity is responsible for the damage done.
 To establish liability, a victim must show: